 In many states, statutes and regulations require hospitals to adopt some or all of the practices described in the 10 Steps to Successful Breastfeeding ("10 Steps").
-As of October 1, 2016, 18 states had enacted laws or regulations that are "breastfeeding-friendly"-that is, they encourage and support breastfeeding initiation and continuation through hospital maternity policies and practices.
+As of April 1, 2018, 18 states had enacted laws or regulations that encourage and support breastfeeding initiation and continuation through hospital maternity policies and practices.
 In 15 of those states, hospitals must follow 1 or more of the practices specifically outlined by the 10 Steps.
-12
+14 i The 10 Steps listed here do not reflect revisions made by WHO in April 2018.
+All research cited in this fact sheet is based on the version of the 10 Steps listed here.
+The steps remain substantively the same despite these revisions.
+For more on the updated 10 Steps, see www.who.int/nutrition/bfhi/ten-steps/en/.